 What Would a Future With Marijuana Health Insurance Look Like?

 There are small steps toward insurance coverage for medical marijuana, but widespread coverage has yet to be realized.
-This could change years down the road or sooner than expected.
+This coverage could change years down the road or sooner than expected.
 More states are legalizing not only medical marijuana but also recreational marijuana because of the potential for significant revenue.

 Colorado generated $200 million in tax revenue in a single year, while Washington generated $256 million, according to the Los Angeles Times.

 As the pendulum slowly swings in favor of medical marijuana, a future with health insurance coverage seems more likely.
 What would this future look like?
 Already workers’ compensation has been directed to cover medical marijuana in many cases.
 Workers’ compensation might be the first place we see widespread coverage.

 Employer-based insurance plans could be next.
 These plans are small compared to large national insurance companies.
 The size of these plans allows them a greater degree of flexibility.